lidofinance/dual-governance/docs/specification.md

 ### Admin functions

-The contract has the interface for managing the configuration related to emergency protection (`setEmergencyProtectionActivationCommittee`, `setEmergencyProtectionExecutionCommittee`, `setEmergencyProtectionEndDate`, `setEmergencyModeDuration`, `setEmergencyGovernance`) and general system wiring (`transferExecutorOwnership`, `setGovernance`, `setupDelays`).
+The contract has the interface for managing the configuration related to emergency protection (`setEmergencyProtectionActivationCommittee`, `setEmergencyProtectionExecutionCommittee`, `setEmergencyProtectionEndDate`, `setEmergencyModeDuration`, `setEmergencyGovernance`) and general system wiring (`transferExecutorOwnership`, `setGovernance`, `setAfterSubmitDelay`, `setAfterScheduleDelay`).
 These functions MUST be called by the [Admin Executor](#Administrative-actions) address, basically routing any such changes through the Dual Governance mechanics.

 ## Contract: ImmutableDualGovernanceConfigProvider.sol